harsohailB/three-card-poker-judger/README.md

   - Acts as a dealer by being responsible for creating players and assigning cards
   - Responsible for determining the winner through comparing players
-  - Responsible for standard inputs and outputs of program

 - Player - `player.py`